tmdvs/tmdvs/README.md

 ```

-I’m a full-stack engineer 🛠️ with a passion for making things 🖌️, and have been for over 10 years.
-I live in the 🇬🇧, and work with the talented folks at [Sketch](https://github.com/sketch-hq/) 💎✨
+I’m an everything developer and engineering leader 🛠️ with a passion for making things!
+I've worked in design and development for 15 years, and in that time have been a `frontender`, `backender`, built `iOS` apps, and contributed to `macOS` projects.
+I live in the 🇬🇧, and currently work as a product manager & tech lead with the talented folks at [Sketch](https://github.com/sketch-hq/) 💎✨